Manon-Arc/projetDev_IHM/README.md

 - Qt C++ user interface to control a 3D object in Unity.
 - Connection system (database)
-- Control of the position, rotation, and scale of the 3D object.
+- Control of the position, and rotation of the 3D object and instantiate new GameObject.
 - Real-time visualization of modifications made to the 3D object in Unity.

 ## Required Configuration